Author

 Toyota attended Yoshida Junior High School in her hometown and gained an enormous interest in professional wrestling at an early age.
 She received her training at the All Japan Women’s Pro-Wrestling (AJW) dojo, which was renowned for producing some of Japan’s most successful and skilled female wrestlers.
 The dojo provided an intense and challenging training environment for aspiring wrestlers, where they learned the fundamentals of professional wrestling and developed their in-ring abilities.

 During her time at the AJW dojo, Toyota was trained under the guidance of experienced trainers and wrestlers who helped her lay the foundation for her wrestling career.
 Her training emphasized technical wrestling, aerial maneuvers, and mat-based grappling skills.
-She was known for her high-flying moves, lightning-fast speed, and seemingly endless array of suplexes, which were a testament to the quality of her training at the AJW dojo.
-She developed developed her signature style and a diverse moveset that earned her the nickname “The Flying Angel.”
+She was known for her high-flying moves, lightning-fast speed, and a seemingly endless array of suplexes, which were a testament to the quality of her training at the AJW dojo.
+She developed her signature style and a diverse moveset that earned her the nickname “The Flying Angel.”
 The skills she acquired at the AJW dojo paved the way for her to become one of the most highly regarded female wrestlers in the history of professional wrestling.

 Throughout her early career, Toyota continued to improve and refine her in-ring abilities, capturing the attention of both fans and wrestling critics.
 By the early 1990s, she had emerged as one of the premier wrestlers in AJW and had begun to capture singles titles as well.

 Throughout her career, Toyota captured the WWWA World Single Championship on multiple occasions, proving her dominance as one of the top female wrestlers in Japan.
 Manami formed a successful tag team partnership with Toshiyo Yamada.
 Together, they won the AJW Tag Team Championship and the WWWA World Tag Team Championship multiple times, becoming one of the most dominant tag teams in the promotion.
-She also won the prestigious Japan Grand Prix tournament in 1995, which was a testament to her incredible in-ring skills and her status as one of the top female wrestlers in Japan.
+She also won the prestigious Japan Grand Prix tournament in 1995, which was a testament to her incredible in-ring skills and status as one of the top female wrestlers in Japan.

 Throughout her career, Toyota was involved in several matches that received a five-star rating from wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter.
 These matches showcased her exceptional in-ring abilities and the high quality of women’s wrestling in Japan during her career.

-oyota had several rivalries with other wrestlers that helped define her legacy.
+Toyota had several rivalries with other wrestlers that helped define her legacy.
 Although Toyota and Toshiyo Yamada were successful tag team partners, they also had a fierce rivalry as singles competitors.
 They faced each other in multiple singles matches, which showcased their incredible chemistry and in-ring abilities.
 Their match at the AJW Wrestlemarinepiad 1992 event, where Toyota defended her IWA World Women’s Championship against Yamada, received a five-star rating from Meltzer.

 Akira Hokuto was another notable rival for Manami Toyota.
 They had several highly acclaimed matches, including their encounter at the AJW Destiny event in 1995.
 Their matches showcased the intensity and physicality of women’s wrestling in Japan during that era and further solidified Toyota’s reputation as a top wrestler.

 Toyota captured the IWA World Women’s Championship in 1990, marking her rise to prominence in the Japanese wrestling scene.
 Manami won the prestigious WWWA World Single Championship multiple times, solidifying her status as one of the top female wrestlers in Japan.
 As a tag team wrestler, Toyota won the WWWA World Tag Team Championship on multiple occasions, primarily with her partner Toshiyo Yamada.
 Their success as a tag team was a key aspect of her career.
-Toyota and Yamada also captured the AJW Tag Team Championship multiple times, further cementing their status as one of the most dominant tag teams in Japanese women’s wrestling history.
+Toyota and Yamada also captured the AJW Tag Team Championship multiple times, cementing their status as one of the most dominant tag teams in Japanese women’s wrestling history.
 Toyota also won the prestigious Japan Grand Prix tournament in 1995, a testament to her incredible in-ring skills and her status as one of the top female wrestlers in Japan.

 In 2002, Toyota was inducted into the Wrestling Observer Newsletter Hall of Fame, recognizing her incredible career and contributions to the wrestling industry.